MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/driver-flighting.md

 ![The button for accessing Hardware Dev Center Support](images/support.png)

+> [!NOTE]
+> When signing up for driver flighting, make sure you are inside the Hardware Dev Center Dashboard.
+Clicking the support button from another area of the Dev Center will connect you with a non-dashboard support group.

 Within the ticket, specify the following:
 * The estimated number of existing devices that will be targeted by the driver
 * The estimated volume of promotion requests you will make per month